 This test is performed when you are suspected to have an allergy.
 Your doctor may ask to perform this test if you experience signs and symptoms such as red skin, runny or itchy nose, sneezing, itchy or watery eyes, sore throat, coughing or wheezing, hives, difficulty breathing, nausea, vomiting, stomach pain, diarrhea, etc. This test may also be performed to evaluate and to check the effectiveness of the treatment.

-Inform your doctor if you are on any medications, have any allergies or underlying medical conditions before your Blood Allergy Test Fluorescence Assay.
-Your doctor will give specific instructions depending on your condition on how to prepare for Blood Allergy Test Fluorescence Assay.
+Inform your doctor if you are on any medications, have any allergies or underlying medical conditions before your Blood Allergy Test Fluorescence Assay Blood.
+Your doctor will give specific instructions depending on your condition on how to prepare for Blood Allergy Test Fluorescence Assay Blood.

 No specific preparation is required for this test.
 However, follow all the instructions given by the healthcare provider.